General affine differential geometry of surfaces in affine space $A^3$, I: the elliptical case: Introduction

 2. We choose the standard forms of jets of surfaces.
 By Fels and Olver\cite{Fels_Olver_98}\cite{Fels_Olver_99}\cite{Fels_Olver_04}, we have an equivariant moving frame.

-3. Based on steps 1 and 2, by using Cartan's moving frame method we construct the total affine differential geometry theory.
+3. Based on steps 1 and 2, by using Cartan's moving frame method we construct the affine differential geometry theory of elliptical surfaces.

-In fact this strategy is valid for a general Kleinian differential geometry.
+This strategy is valid for any Kleinian differential geometry.

+In this paper we need two algorithms to finish the computation, we call them algorithm A1 and A2.

+A1.
+An algorithm to determine the standard form of a jet of a surface.
+See section 3.

+A2.
+An algorithm to compute the moving equations of the moving frame and compatible conditions.

-This paper is a part of the project to study the algebraic structure of general Kleinian differential geometry.
+This paper is part of a project to study the algebraic structure of general Kleinian differential geometry theory.
 For simplicity, we only consider the regular elliptical surfaces here.
 The hyperbolic and parabolic cases will be considered elsewhere.

-The contents of this paper are as follows.
-In section 2, we give an introduction to jet spaces and equivariant moving frame method.
-In section 3, we determine the standard forms of jets of surfaces under the space affine transformation group.
-In section 4 we construct an equivariant moving frame of minimal order and compute the moving equations.
-As results we obtain the complete system of differential invariants.
-In section 5 we construct the differential geometry theory of regular elliptical surfaces.
-As an application we classify the space elliptical surfaces with constant curvatures up to affine congruence.
-Section 6 is an appendix which gives the details of the procedure to solve the compatible equations.
+The contents of this paper are as follows: In section 2, we give an introduction to jet spaces and Fels and Olver's equivariant moving frame method.
+In section 3, we design an algorithm to compute the standard forms of jets of surfaces under the space affine transformation group.
+In section 4, we construct the differential geometry theory of regular elliptical surfaces.
+We give an algorithm to compute the moving equations of equivariant moving frames and to compute the compatible conditions.
+As a result we obtain the complete system of differential invariants.
+In section 5, as an example, we give an explicit surface to compute its moving frame and moving equation using our algorithm.
+We also classify elliptical surfaces with constant curvature up to affine congruence.
+Section 6 is an appendix which gives the details of solving the compatible equations.